 Yield: 72 (2 1/2") or 144 (1 1/4") cookies

-3. Preheat the oven to 375°F. Divide each color of the dough into four equal portions.
-On a lightly floured surface, roll each portion into a 1/2-inch diameter rope.
+- Preheat the oven to 375°F. Divide each color of the dough into four equal portions.
+Roll each portion between two sheets of parchment paper into a 1/2-inch diameter rope.
 Place one red, one green and one plain rope side by side.
 Twist together.
 Repeat with remaining ropes.
 Chill dough for 30 minutes.
 Cut ropes into 1/2-inch thick slices for large cookies or 1/4-inch thick slices for smaller ones.
 Roll slices into balls, blending colors as little as possible.
 Place balls 2 inches apart on an ungreased cookie sheet.
 Using bottom of a glass dipped in sugar, flatten each ball to a 1/4-inch thickness.

-4. Bake until edges are set (8-10 minutes for large cookies; 6-8 minutes for smaller ones).
+- Bake until edges are set (8 to 10 minutes for large cookies; 6 to 8 minutes for smaller ones).
 Transfer cookies to wire racks; cool.

 - add an additional 1/2 teaspoon of peppermint extract for a touch more flavor